 For example, in my studio I have a tray/small table that I use as an oversize palette.
 After covering that with wax paper (using tape to hold the edges down) I just start to paint.
 The beauty of this is that when my “palette” gets cluttered and full of paint, I just roll out a new sheet and keep going.

-My painting sessions tend to be long—there was a time when I’d go for 8-12 hours, not that I’d recommend that to anyone else.
+My painting sessions tend to be long—there was a time when I’d go for 8-12 hours—and I definitely recommend taking breaks if you do the same.
 But at least during those marathon sessions there was no need to waste ten minutes scraping off paint and losing focus.

 Plus, while I’m painting, the wax paper will stick to the wet layer of paint beneath it, which means I don’t have to fiddle with tape or anything else.
 It’s just a really quick fix.